Tyopo131/my-pmod-mods/README.md

 # Modules
 This repository is just a collection of **all of the pmod modules** that I use daily.
 All of them are made by me.
-Only tested in bash, does not work on ZSH.
+Only tested in bash, does not work on zsh.
 # Features
 - A **custom main prompt**
 - A **git branch indicator**